Pennsylvania Dutch: Interwar period

 Before World War II, the Nazi Party sought to gain the loyalty of the German-American community, and established pro-Nazi German-American Bund, emphasizing German-American immigrant ties to the "Fatherland".
 The Nazi propaganda effort failed in the Pennsylvania Dutch community, as the Pennsylvania Dutch felt no sense of loyalty to Germany.

 Pennsylvania Dutch during World War II

-President Dwight D. Eisenhower was of Pennsylvania Dutch ancestry.
+U.S. President Dwight D. Eisenhower was of Pennsylvania Dutch ancestry.

 During World War II, a platoon of Pennsylvania Dutch soldiers on patrol in Germany was once spared from being machine-gunned by Nazi soldiers who listened to them approaching.
 The Germans heard them speaking Pennsylvania Dutch amongst each other and assumed that they were natives of the Palatinate.